 Supplemental iron is available in two forms: ferrous and ferric.
 Ferrous iron salts (ferrous fumarate, ferrous sulfate, and ferrous gluconate) are the best absorbed forms of iron supplements.
 You should also use a vitamin C catalyst along with the iron supplement.
 I also recommend taking a B-complex.
 The B vitamins work with iron for proper red blood cell growth among a whole host of reactions that will help your running.

 WHERE TO TEST?
 Econolabs is a cheap way to get tested.
-I suggest all should be tested.
+We suggest ALL athletes should be tested.
 If you go to the doctor, remember, you want the serum ferritin test!